 What is venous outflow obstruction?

 Blockages in the deep veins draining the legs may result from deep venous thrombosis (DVT).
 Alternatively, compression of the pelvic veins by other anatomical structures, such as the adjacent pelvic (iliac) artery may also cause outflow obstruction.
 Deep venous thrombosis is a common cause of obstruction of pelvic veins.
 Without intervention, the thrombus will occlude the vein, hampering venous drainage of the affected limb and causing venous hypertension.
 Frequently, the acute thrombus recanalises with time re-establishing flow through the affected vein.
-However, in up to 50% of cases, the total or partial obstruction of the pelvic vein will result in venous hypertension and a constellation of symptoms collectively labelled post-thrombotic syndrome (PTS): pain, swelling and skin changes affecting the leg that may include ulceration (See figure 2 & figure 3).
+However, in up to 50% of cases, the total or partial obstruction of the pelvic vein will result in venous hypertension and a constellation of symptoms collectively labelled post-thrombotic syndrome (PTS): pain, swelling and skin changes affecting the leg that may include ulceration in the worst possible case (figure 2).